plutomi/plutomi/README.md

 To deploy Plutomi, you'll want to deploy to AWS for setting up SES first and then the rest of the backend with Kubernetes (K3S).
 Check out [DEPLOYING.md](DEPLOYING.md) for more information.

+## Troubleshooting

+Some common issues you might run into are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md), be sure to look there first :)

+If not, open an issue or a discussion and I can help you out!

 ## License

 This project is licensed under the [Apache 2.0 license](LICENSE).
 Here is a [TLDR](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).